lincolnyouree/Yellow-Slotmachine/README.md

 * Click spin button to spin the slots.
 * Standard bet deducted from running total.
-* Game Over notification when running total reaches 0.
+* Game over notification when running total reaches 0.
 * Payout into running total when the same image appears in all slots.

 # User Experience

 ## User Persona #1:

-Paul is an aging singer-songwriter who enjoys cartoons, LSD, and the occasional trip down Penny, rather, memory lane.
-Paul has an upcoming show at a rundown casino in Cripple Creek and knows he will have some time to kill after his set.
+Paul is an aging singer-songwriter who enjoys cartoons, LSD, and "granny music".
+He has an upcoming show at a fledgling casino in Cripple Creek and knows he will have time to kill after his set.

 ## User Persona #2:

-Ringo is a drummer and aspiring singer.
-He likely needs the money.
+Ringo is a drummer.
+He needs the money.

 ## Minimum Viable Product:
 * As a user, I should be able to click on a button to simulate a spin.